 1. Wipe off the excess water gently

-For a leather jacket, elevate it by hanging it on a hanger.
+For aĀ leather jacket, elevate it by hanging it on a hanger.
 For wallets, make sure to dry it in a closed position; otherwise, you will have difficulty in closing it if it hardens during the drying process.
-For leather shoes, bags, and other leather accessories, you could also elevate it and stuff it with crumpled papers.
+For leather shoes, bags, andĀ other leatherĀ accessories, you could also elevate it and stuff it with crumpled papers.
 This will help the leather retain its shape, and at the same time absorb the moisture from the inside.

 2. Condition it

 After wiping off the excess water, lather the material with a thick coat of leather conditioner.
 A leather conditioner contains nourishing ingredients that are easily absorbed by the leather.
 Applying conditioner onto the leather, nourishes its fibers, and restores its suppleness and flexibility.
+Scientific studies emphasize that conditioning leather after it has dried to a damp state helps replenish lost oils and moisture, restoring suppleness and preventing cracking, making this regular maintenance critical for sustaining leather quality (Benmakhlouf et al., 2021).
 It penetrates into every nook and cranny of the material and replenishes the lost moisture that was stripped away from water evaporation.
 A good quality leather conditioner helps prevent the leather from cracking and other damages.

 After conditioning it, let the conditioner penetrate into the leather and leave it overnight.
 If there are still dry patches on your leather apparel, apply extra conditioner.